fight233/DThouse_cxd/documentation20/en/12.taos-sql/docs.md

 Query OK, 1 row(s) in set (0.000077s)
 ```

 A server state detection statement.
 If server is normal, return a number (for example, 1).
 If server is exceptional, return error code.
-The SQL syntax can be compatible with the check of TDengine status by connection pool and the check of database server status by third-party tools.
+The SQL syntax can be compatible with the check of DThouse status by connection pool and the check of database server status by third-party tools.
 And can avoid connection loss of connection pool caused by using a wrong heartbeat detection SQL statement.

 ```mysql
 taos> SELECT SERVER_STATUS();